 Small businesses have always been an important part of any country’s economy.
-However, these businesses are faced with a bigger challenge when trying to securing financial assistance.
+However, these businesses are faced with a bigger challenge when trying to secure financial assistance.
 Most small business owners are in need, at some point in the development of the business, of capital to finance their growth.
-Actually applying for then getting approved for a small business loan can be an extremely long, difficult and sometimes discouraging process.
+Actually applying for, then getting approved for, a small business loan can be an extremely long, difficult, and sometimes discouraging process.
 Banks and other more traditional lending institutions aren’t always willing to lend to start-ups and smaller independent companies.
 This is why, as a small business owner you need to be prepared to face your potential lender.

 More traditional lending institutions usually put great value on collateral.
-A secured loan can provide you with the capital you need, typically it’s slightly easier to get a loan that’s back up by some type of collateral.
-Start-up or small businesses aren’t typically rich in assets hence you may be needed to use personal collateral like your house or vehicle to secure the loan you want.
+A secured business loan can provide you with the capital you need, typically it’s slightly easier to get a loan that’s back up by some type of collateral.
+Start-up or small businesses aren’t typically rich in assets hence you may need to use personal collateral like your house or vehicle to secure the loan you want.

 This is the amount you are committing to your business.
 The more you inject, the more favourably potential lenders will look upon the loan request.
 Prospective lenders will look to ensure that you have invested a significant amount before they offer any additional financing.

-Your business should have its own credit score and credit history, this will provide potential lenders with the information they on how well you as a business owner can handle your company’s finances.
-If you company is still young and you haven’t had time to develop its own credit history potential lenders may want to look at your personal credit history and score.
+Your business should have its own credit score and credit history, this will provide potential lenders with information on how well you can handle your company’s finances.
+If your company is still young and you haven’t had time to develop its own credit history potential lenders may want to look at your personal credit history and score.

 Your cash flow will be measured using the forecast created in your business plan.
 Additionally, you need to be clear about the type of financing you need; whether it is equipment financing or working capital financing.
 You will also need to show exactly how you intend to use the requested funds and how much it is you need to achieve your targets.
 To increase your chances of securing a loan for small businesses you have to make a good impression to prospective lenders.
 This you can achieve by: